Like us on Facebook or Follow us on Twitter to receive regular updates about our programs.

 The Fletcher School

 September 25, 2012

-Mary Harper, author of Getting Somalia Wrong?: Faith, War and Hope in a Shattered State, discusses how this "failed state" is far from being a failed society, as alternative forms of business, justice, and local politics still flourish.
+Mary Harper, author of Getting Somalia Wrong?: Faith, War and Hope in a Shattered State, discussed how this "failed state" is far from being a failed society, as alternative forms of business, justice, and local politics still flourish.
 Arguing that there is a lot to be learned from the Somali way of doing things, Harper's examination of Somalia sheds light on why international engagement has had limited impact.
-Copies of the book will be available for purchase.
+Copies of the book were available for purchase.

 Mary Harper is the Africa Editor at the BBC World Service.
 She has reported on Africa for the past twenty years, and has a special interest in Somalia.

 You Define the Issues: The Student Seminar Competition

 The Fletcher School